EconPapers

 No 34176, NBER Working Papers from National Bureau of Economic Research, Inc

-We develop a welfare-based measure of aggregate productivity for economies with heterogeneous households.
-For any change in the economic environment, we define the associated change in aggregate productivity as the largest contraction in total factor-augmenting productivity that makes it feasible to leave every household at least as well off as under the status quo allocation.
-This construction maps arbitrary shocks to the economy into a TFP-equivalent change: aggregate productivity rises when the post-shock economy can make every household whole and still have resources left over, and falls when doing so requires additional resources.
-This measure provides a general-equilibrium analogue of cost-benefit analysis.
-Under standard representative-agent assumptions, it coincides with familiar measures such as real GDP, cost-benefit efficiency, and consumption-equivalent welfare.
-We show how to extend results that hold for welfare in representative-agent settings, including Hulten’s theorem, gains from trade formulas, and deadweight-loss triangles, to heterogeneous-agent economies.
-We characterize changes in aggregate productivity in terms of observables, including expenditures and price elasticities, and apply the measure to productivity shocks, misallocation, and trade shocks, both with and without costly redistribution.
+Abstract: We develop a TFP-equivalent measure of aggregate welfare gains and losses for economies with heterogeneous agents.
+Our measure is the largest scalar by which total factor productivity can be contracted while keeping every household at least indifferent to the status quo.
+This construction maps arbitrary shocks to the economy into an equivalent aggregate productivity change.
+Aggregate productivity rises when the post-shock economy can make every household whole and still have resources left over, and falls when doing so requires additional resources.
+Hence, this measure provides a general-equilibrium analogue of total surplus in cost-benefit analysis.
+Under standard representative-agent assumptions, it coincides with familiar measures such as real GDP, the sum of compensating variations, and consumption-equivalent welfare.
+We show how to extend results that hold for welfare in representative-agent settings, including Hulten’s theorem, gains from trade formulas, and deadweight-loss triangles to heterogeneous-agent economies.
+We characterize this measure in terms of observables, including expenditures and price elasticities, and apply it to study productivity shocks, misallocation from wedges, and trade shocks, both with and without costly redistribution.

 JEL-codes: A10 C0 D0 D3 D50 D60 E0 F0 H0 (search for similar items in EconPapers)